jbcodeforce/aws-messaging-samples/SQS/s3-event-processing/README.md

 ## Prerequisites

-* You should have AWS account, AWS ClI installed, Python 3 environment, AWS CDK and SDK installed on your computer.
+* You should have AWS account, AWS ClI installed, Python 3 environment, AWS SAM, CDK CLI installed on your computer.
 * Initiate a Python virtual environment under the `aws-messaging-study/SQS/s3-event-processing` folder.

 ```sh